yehaha9876/gitlab/doc/administration/high_availability/database.md

 ![PG HA Architecture](pg_ha_architecture.png)

-Database nodes run two services besides PostgreSQL
+Database nodes run two services with PostgreSQL:
-1. Repmgrd -- monitors the cluster and handles failover in case of an issue with the master

-    The failover consists of
+- Repmgrd.
+Monitors the cluster and handles failover when issues with the master occur.
+The failover consists of:
-    * Selecting a new master for the cluster
+  - Selecting a new master for the cluster.
-    * Promoting the new node to master
+  - Promoting the new node to master.
-    * Instructing remaining servers to follow the new master node
+  - Instructing remaining servers to follow the new master node.

   On failure, the old master node is automatically evicted from the cluster, and should be rejoined manually once recovered.

-1. Consul -- Monitors the status of each node in the database cluster, and tracks its health in a service definiton on the consul cluster.
+- Consul.
+Monitors the status of each node in the database cluster and tracks its health in a service definition on the consul cluster.

 Alongside pgbouncer, there is a consul agent that watches the status of the PostgreSQL service.
 If that status changes, consul runs a script which updates the configuration and reloads pgbouncer